 Individual compensation levels are based on the duties and responsibilities assumed by each named executive officer, individual performance, tenure and the attainment of Company goals.
-The Compensation Committee considers compensation levels of comparable executives at peer companies to ensure basic compensation competitiveness, but does not benchmark NEO compensation to particular executive compensation percentiles at peer group companies.
+The Compensation Committee considers compensation levels of comparable executives at peer companies to ensure basic compensation competitiveness but does not benchmark NEO compensation to particular executive compensation percentiles at peer group companies.

 Our NEOs are accountable for the performance of the Company and the function they manage and are compensated based on that performance.
 NEOs are rewarded when defined performance objectives are achieved and value is created for our stockholders.
-The Compensation Committee has decided to base all of the performance-based compensation, including equity awards, on the achievement of Company goals, with the exception of any newlyhired executive whose initial bonus and equity are typically based on service.
+The Compensation Committee has decided to base the majority of performance-based compensation, including equity awards, on the achievement of Company goals, with the exception of any newly-hired executive whose initial bonus and equity are typically based on service.
 The Compensation Committee's philosophy is that a higher percentage of pay dependent on our performance adds stockholder value by aligning executive compensation with revenue and net income growth.

 Long-term compensation for NEOs consists of equity awards such as restricted stock units (RSUs).
-In determining equity awards, the Compensation Committee endeavors to reinforce the "pay-for-performance" philosophy while encouraging share ownership and retention.
+In determining equity awards, the Compensation Committee endeavors to create a balance that reinforces the "pay-for-performance" philosophy while encouraging share ownership and retention.
 The Compensation Committee has currently opted to award only RSUs in the annual employee award, which includes our NEOs.

+The majority of RSU awards to our NEOs contain performance and service criteria (PSUs) set by the Compensation Committee that must be achieved in order to be earned.
+The awarding of PSUs is designed to align stockholder and management interests through incentives that encourage the highest level of corporate governance and focus on rewarding our executives for increased Company value and financial results over the long-term, without encouraging excessive or unnecessary risk-taking.
+The remainder of RSU awards to our NEOs are service-based and vest equally over a three-year period.
+The service-based awards encourage share ownership and retention of key employees.
+The form and composition of equity awards, as well as other elements of compensation, may be adjusted in the future as our compensation philosophy evolves.
 The RSU awards to our employees, excluding our NEOs, are service-based only.
-The RSU awards to our NEOs contain performance and service criteria set by the Compensation Committee that must be achieved in order to be earned.
-The awarding of performance-based RSUs (PSUs) is designed to align stockholder and management interests through incentives that encourage the highest level of corporate governance and focus on rewarding our executives for increased Company value and financial results over the long-term, without encouraging excessive or unnecessary risk-taking.
-The form and composition of equity awards, as well as other elements of compensation, may be adjusted in the future as our compensation philosophy evolves.